scherbich211/ip_test_app/README.md

-# Movie app
+# IP_TEST_APP

 ## For the developer
 Dear friend, the repository was taken from some old project.
 It was chaos, but it turned into something that worked.
-The structure of the project is quite simple, I didn’t bother too much due to the fact that I don’t get paid for it (I hope you understand).
-If you have any questions, you can contact tg: @alxndr_schrbkv.
-Hours spent on this nonsense - 16.
+The structure of the project is quite simple.
+Hours spent - 16.
 I did it on android only.
 I hope it works on your side))))
 Good luck!
 ## How to run project